(k,l)-Unambiguity and Quasi-Deterministic Structures: Preliminaries

 In order to decide whether a given automaton is predictable, they make use of the square automaton defined as follows: let $A=(\Sigma,Q,I,F,\delta)$.
 The \emph{square automaton} $s_A$ of $A$ is the automaton $(\Sigma,Q\times Q, I\times I, F\times F, \delta')$ where for any pair $(q_1,q_2)$ of states in $Q$, for any symbol $a$ in $\Sigma$, $\delta'((q_1,q_2),a)=\delta(q_1,a)\times \delta(q_2,a)$.

-Finally, from the square automaton, they define the pair automata of critical subsets of $Q$ (the set of initial states and the sets of successors of a fork).
-An automaton is predictable if and only if its pair automata admit no cycle.
+Finally, from the square automaton,{} they define the pair automatonof{, the subautomaton of the square automaton restricted to the} critical subsets of $Q$ (the set of initial states and the sets of successors of a fork{state with at least two distinct successors}).
+An automaton is predictable if and only if its pair automaton admit no cycle.
 A closely related method has already been applied in comparable settings for Moore machines~\cite{Koh90}.

-\section{The (k,l)-Unambiguity}
+\section{The (k,l)-unambiguity}

 The definition of $k$-lookahead determinism can be extended by the introduction of an additional parameter $l$.
 The maximal length of ambiguity in two distinct paths from the same state and labelled by a same word is bounded by this parameter.
-Hence an automaton is said to be $(k,l)$-unambiguous if and only if for any state $q$, for any word $w=a_1\cdots a_k$ of length $k$, there exists an integer $i\leq l$ such that all the $w$-labelled paths starting at $q$ share the same successor $q_i^1$ after a step of length $i$.
-In other words, for any path $c_j=(q^j_1,\ldots,q^j_k)$ from $q$ labelled by $w$, there exists an integer $i\leq l$ such that for any $j'$, $q^{j'}_i=q^{1}_i$ (see Figure~\ref{fig ex general klna}).
+Hence{,} an automaton is said to be $(k,l)$-unambiguous ($l\leq k$) if and only if for any state $q$, for any word $w=a_1\cdots a_k$ of length $k$, if there exist at least two distinct paths from $q$ labelled by $w$, then there exists an integer $i\leq l$ such that all these paths share a common successor after a path of length $i$ (see Figure~\ref{fig ex general klna}).

 \begin{definition} Let $k$ and $l$ be two integers such that $l\leq k$.
-A finite automaton $A=(\Sigma,Q,I,F,\delta)$ is $(k,l)$-\emph{unambiguous} if $\mathrm{Card}(I)=1$ and if for any state $q$ in $Q$, for any word $w$ in $\Sigma^k$, there exists an integer $1\leq i\leq l$ such that:
+A finite automaton $A=(\Sigma,Q,I,F,\delta)$ is $(k,l)$-\emph{unambiguous} if $|I|=1$ and if for any state $q$ in $Q$, for any word $w$ in $\Sigma^k$, there exists an integer $1\leq i\leq l$ such that:

-\centerline{ $\mathrm{Card}( \{q'\in Q\mid q'\in\delta(q,w[1,i])\ \wedge\ \delta(q',w[i+1,k])\neq\emptyset\} )\leq 1$. } \end{definition}
+\centerline{ $| \{q'\in Q : q'\in\delta(q,w[1,i])\ \wedge\ \delta(q',w[i+1,k])\neq\emptyset\} |\leq 1$. } \end{definition}

 As a direct consequence of this definition, it holds that any $(k,l)$-unambi\-guous automaton is also a $(k,l+1)$-unambiguous automaton whenever $l<k$.

 The following example enlightens the notion of $(k,l)$-unambiguity while illustrating the difference between $(k,l)$-unambiguity and $k$-lookahead determinism.